CGJennings/se3docs/docs/dm-res-tile-set.md

 **Key:** None (first line of tile definition)
 **Default:** None (a value is required)

 The first line of every tile definition is the the name of the tile as it will be listed in the deck editor.
-If the name begins with `@` then the actual name is found by looking up the rest of the line using `Language.string`.
+If the name begins with `@` then the actual name is found by looking up the rest of the key using [`Language.string(key)`](assets/javadoc/resources/Language.html#string).

 Sometimes a group of tiles is very similar and it is useful to number them as a sequence using a common name.
 An `@`-name that ends in /*n* (where *n* is a digit) will format the localized string with the value of *n*.
 For example, `@key/1` would look up the value of `key` in the UI string resources.
 If the value of this key is `"Tile %d"`, then the final name of this tile would be `"Tile 1"` after replacing the `%d` with the formatting digit `1`.
 Other tiles in the series would use the names `@key/2`, `@key/3`, and so on.